xietianshu/IsaacLab/docs/source/deployment/docker.rst

 Streaming is the only supported method for visualizing the Isaac GUI from within the container.
 The Omniverse Streaming Client is freely available from the Omniverse app, and is easy to use.
 The other streaming methods similarly require only a web browser.
-If users want to use X11 forwarding in order to have the apps behave as local GUI windows, they can uncomment the relevant portions in docker-compose.yaml.
+If users want to use X11 forwarding in order to have the apps behave as local GUI windows, they can enable it at runtime or in the ``.container.cfg``.

 .. _`NVIDIA Omniverse EULA`: https://docs.omniverse.nvidia.com/platform/latest/common/NVIDIA_Omniverse_License_Agreement.html